vgaraujov/vgaraujov.github.io/_posts/2020-09-14-blog-1-recsys-moba.md

 This first work proposes a novel use of recommendation systems for the recommendation of elements in MOBA games.
 However, there are some limitations to address:

-* Models discard relevant information about the context of the parties.
+* Models do not take advantage of relevant information about the context of the parties.
 For example, it may be useful to use information from roles or teams.
 * In the context of MOBA games, an explanation of why a recommendation is given would be desirable.

+If you want to explore the systems, you could find them here: https://github.com/vgaraujov/RecSysLoL

 ## Interpretable Contextual Team-aware Item Recommendation: Application in Multiplayer Online Battle Arena Games

 ### Transformer-based Architecture